 François is originally from Belgium but now calls Iceland home.
-Before joining the tourism industry as a guide, he was involved in the volunteering sector in Iceland to promote cultural exchanges and work on nature conservation projects.
+Before joining the tourism industry as a guide, he was involved in Iceland’s volunteering sector, promoting cultural exchanges and working on nature conservation projects.
 Nature and people are his impetus for travel, adventure, and discoveries.

 Travelers to Iceland usually want to experience the country’s untouched wilderness and open spaces.
 If this is your goal, there’s no better way to travel around Iceland than camping.
 Here are my pro tips on the best places to camp in Iceland.

 Where is it?
 Located in the southern region, on the northern side of the famous Eyjafjallajökullvolcano, Þórsmörk is a haven of greenery where volcanic rocks, birch trees, moss, berry trees, elves, birds and arctic foxes cohabitate.

 What to do and see?Þórsmörk includes several campsites and mountain huts spread throughout different parts of the valley of Þór (Thor), offering countless hikes such as the popular Fimmvörðuhálsand Laugavegurtreks.

 How to get there?
 The road to Þórsmörk will take you past the popular Seljalandsfosswaterfall and onto the F249 road, a scenic gravel road with a few streams and rivers to cross.
 Make sure to have the appropriate vehicle before venturing on those gravel roads.
 Also keep in mind that access to some of the camping grounds involves crossing the tricky river Krossá.
 Always ask for advice and make sure you have the right vehicle before you attempt crossing.